cerner/terra-toolkit/scripts/aggregate-themes/README.md

 }
 ```

-Using the above config in conjunction with the above project generates:
+Using the above `terra-theme-config` in conjunction with the above project structure generates:

 ### generatedThemes/root-terra-dark-theme.scss
 ```scss